-Please note staff members are not expected to answer emails outside of normal school working hours $(8.30 \, \text{am} - 4.30 \, \text{pm})$.
+Please note staff members are not expected to answer emails outside of normal school working hours (8.30am - 4.30pm).

-In the case of a bubble closure, if we are able to organise additional reading books for the period prior to closing a bubble, we will endeavour to do this.
-If the bubble closes, and we do not have sufficient notice to organise this, we will direct you to online reading resources.
+In the case of part closure, if we are able to organise additional reading books for the period prior to closing, we will endeavour to do this.
+If a class/year groups closes, and we do not have sufficient notice to organise this, we will direct you to online reading resources.

 In addition, the teaching staff (class teacher, teaching assistant or pastoral staff) will make contact with families, who are not attending the live online sessions, by telephone at least weekly if they are able to be in work.
-We do not expect staff to make telephone contact if they are not able to work in school.
+We do not expect staff to make telephone contact with families if they are not able to work in school.